 The Parrot Anafi is the only drone we've tested that can come anywhere close to the performance of the competing DJI models.
 That being said, we're still not sure if we would recommend it to most people.
-It performs quite well and at $700 it is somewhat reasonably priced, but the $800 DJI Mavic Air is a solid jump up in video quality, is slightly more portable, and offers better flight performance.
-So if you can afford the extra $100, we would definitely recommend getting the Mavic Air.
-If you're on a budget, we would probably suggest getting the DJI Spark with a controller, a package that costs $520, instead of the Parrot Anafi.
+It performs quite well and is somewhat reasonably priced, but the similarly priced DJI Mavic Air is a solid jump up in video quality, is slightly more portable, and offers better flight performance.
+So if you can afford just a bit extra, we would definitely recommend getting the Mavic Air.
+If you're on a budget, we would probably suggest getting the DJI Spark with a controller instead, a package that costs substantially less than the Parrot Anafi.
 It is a step down in video quality, but is a bit more portable and substantially less expensive.
-That puts the Anafi in a weird place, where we would only recommend it if your drone budget has a hard maximum of $700, but you want to get the best drone possible.
+That puts the Anafi in a weird place, where you can get much better performance by spending just a little more, or get similar performance by spending much less.

 Parrot Anafi Review